 The Warner Bros.
 Lot

 Backstory and Context

-The studio accomplished a lot before the end of the millennium.
-Warner Brothers merged with Time, Inc., and began utilizing the Internet for promotions.
+The studio accomplished much more before the end of the millennium.
+Warner Bros. merged with Time, Inc. and began utilizing the internet for promotions.
 The animation unit was revived, turning out programs like Tiny Toon Adventures and Animaniacs.
-Soon-to-be-smash-hits E.R., Friends, and The Drew Carrey Show premiered.
-The studio released Goodfellas, The Matrix, and other notable films.
-Warner Brothers also built its first international theme park, Movie World in Australia.
-After a successful run, Daly and Semel handed the reins over to Barry Meyer and Alan Horn.
+Shows that became hits, like E.R., Friends, and The Drew Carrey Show, also premiered.
+Other well-received movies included Goodfellas and The Matrix.
+Warner Bros. also built its first international theme park, known as “Movie World,” in Australia.
+After a successful run, Daly and Semel handed over the reins to Barry Meyer and Alan Horn.